bertilxi/dcl-challenge/README.md

 - decentraland/ui is pretty outdated, in order to use modern library versions and being able to run the dev server and tests I forked it, fixed the issues and published under my npm user
 - I understand that decentraland team may use redux and redux saga in production, and that's fine, but I consider there are better and simpler alternatives nowadays, you can see it reflected in the code
 - Testing could be improved in the future, adding unit and e2e tests, In this case, I did not go into more detail beacuse I ignore how to mock window.ethereum properly
+- The error handling UX could be way more improved

 ## Steps